ejstover/GreatMigration/README.md

 ## Hardware Conversion

-This page parses Cisco `show tech-support` files and lists user specified Juniper or other OEM replacement models.
+This page connects to Cisco switches, runs `show inventory` and `show interface status` (avoiding the heavier `show tech-support`), and lists the recommended Juniper or other OEM replacement models.

-1. **File area** – drag text files into the drop zone or click **Choose files** to open the hidden file selector.
+1. **Host list** – enter one hostname or IP address per line and click **Collect show tech**.
+Credentials are requested for each collection and are not stored.
-2. **Clear** – removes all uploaded results.
+2. **Clear** – removes all collected results and clears the host/credential fields.
 3. **Download PDF** – appears after processing and exports a report of detected hardware.

-Each processed file shows the detected Cisco items and their suggested replacements.
+Each processed device shows the detected Cisco items and their suggested replacements.

 ## Hardware Replacement Rules